samuelwilliams413/samuelwilliams413.github.io/tg/dark/charity.md

+Charity, Nebraska
-# Character creation
+## Character creation

+1. Decide who in Charity you are
 1. Chose a name and concept
-1. Decide why you are
 2. Chose a occupation
 3. Describe yourself

-# Acting
+## Acting

 For a given task